 Customers’ expectations are high when it comes to digital banking services as FinTechs are putting new digital products and services on a daily basis.
 Integration of high-end technologies such as artificial intelligence and open banking APIs can help in streamlining or completely transforming the recurring and mundane tasks.
 In this age of AI-powered tools, chatbots in the banking industry are another solution that the banking sector can use.

-There are several benefits of chatbot in banking that leverage AI and machine learning to serve customers better and make more fluent and effective conversations with the customers.
-AI chatbots in banking sector can easily provide the consumer a human-like chat experience while answering their questions.
+There are several benefits of chatbots in banking that leverage AI and machine learning to serve customers better and make more fluent and effective conversations with the customers.
+AI chatbots in the banking sector can easily provide the consumer with a human-like chat experience while answering their questions.

-Chatbots in banking industry have become a common utility throughout retail banking services as they play a vital role in handling customers using access to real-time data analysis.
+Chatbots in the banking industry has become a common utility throughout retail banking services as they play a vital role in handling customers using access to real-time data analysis.

-In this guide, we’ll list the use cases of chatbots in banking sector.
+In this guide, we’ll list the use cases of chatbots in the banking sector.

-AI chatbots in banking sector run state of the art algorithms that can understand and complete the most common commands, over time the AI learns more about customer queries and teaches itself to provide answers to more complex commands as well.
+AI chatbots in the banking sector run state-of-the-art algorithms that can understand and complete the most common commands, over time the AI learns more about customer queries and teaches itself to provide answers to more complex commands as well.
 This process is known as machine learning.